Biography

-Before joining Georgia Tech, I spent my undergraduate time at Shanghai Jiao Tong University (SJTU), major in Computer Science and Technology.
-I worked as a research assistant advised by Qinxiang Cao and worked on compiler correctness and mathematical logic in the Coq proof assistant from junior to senior year.
-Prior to that I studied in Xiang Yin’s group and worked on Automata Theory (specifically, supervisory control of Discrete Event System) during sophomore year.
+Before joining Georgia Tech, I spent my undergraduate time at Shanghai Jiao Tong University (SJTU), major in Computer Science.
+I was advised by Prof. Qinxiang Cao and worked on compiler correctness and mathematical logic in the Coq proof assistant from junior to senior year.
+Prior to that I studied in Prof. Xiang Yin’s’ group and worked on automata theory for control problems during sophomore year.

 Here is my CV.